apiato/documentation/versioned_docs/version-12.x/components/optional-components/tests.md

 These methods enable you to write expressive tests for your applications, further enhancing the testing process.
 You can refer to Laravel documentation on [HTTP tests](https://laravel.com/docs/http-tests) for more information on the available testing methods.

-To generate new tests you may use the following interactive commands:
+To generate new tests, you may use the following interactive commands:

 ```
 php artisan apiato:generate:test:unit